Timmy Simons: Return to Brugge

 On 12 June 2013, Simons signed a two-year contract with the option of staying in a technical position at Club Brugge.
 During the first match of the 2013–14 season, Simons made his comeback for the club.
 He got a questionable red card on matchday 1 after 21 minutes after a foul on Charleroi player Ederson.
 On 15 May 2016, as captain, he lifted the Belgian title in the air after a 4–0 victory against RSC Anderlecht.
 He played his 1000th match as a professional football player against AA Gent on 29 January 2017.
 The club lost that match 2–0.

-On 13 May 2018, after receiving his seventh title as a player, Simons announced that he is putting an end to his active playing career.
+On 13 May 2018, after receiving his seventh title as a player, Simons announced that he was putting an end to his active playing career.
 He received a wildcard from the board of Club Brugge, meaning he can take up a position in the future in the context of the club.

 International career

 Simons made his debut on 30 April 2001 for the Belgium national team in a friendly match away against the Czech Republic, alongside Peter Van der Heyden.
 He was a regular for the national team and under coach René Vandereycken he became captain.
 But under Dick Advocaat he was pushed aside.
 From his first team selection the "somewhat older" Simons was dropped.
 And the matches after that Advocaat did not call back Simons either.
 From 2001 to 2011, Simons collected 88 caps.
 He was recalled under national coach Georges Leekens and also under the reign of Marc Wilmots.

 After not being selected for the 2014 World Cup, Simons' international career seemed over.
 Prior to the first international match after this World Cup (a friendly match against Australia) he was honoured alongside Daniel Van Buyten for their merits with the national team.
 On 13 November 2016 Simons was called for the international match against Estonia, after the injury of Kabasele.
 In that match, he came on for seven minutes.
 This made him. at 39 years, 11 months and 2 days the oldest Red Devil ever in an official competition.

-He is the joint eighth-most capped player of all time in the Belgium national football team (after Jan Vertonghen, Toby Alderweireld, Axel Witsel, Eden Hazard, Dries Mertens, Romelu Lukaku and Jan Ceulemans), having earned 94 caps.
+He is the tenth-most capped player of all time in the Belgium national football team (after Jan Vertonghen, Axel Witsel, Toby Alderweireld, Eden Hazard, Dries Mertens, Romelu Lukaku, Thibaut Courtois, Kevin De Bruyne and Jan Ceulemans), having earned 94 caps.
 He became the oldest capped player when, at age 39, 11 months and 2 days, he played against Estonia on 13 November 2016.